 Searing Smite 5e

-What Does Searing Smite Do in 5e?
+How Does Searing Smite Work in 5e?

-Searing Smite buffs the caster for up to 1 minute (concentration permitting), causing their next melee attack that lands to deal 1d6 additional fire damage (average of 3.5).
+Searing Smite buffs the caster for up to 1 minute (concentration permitting), causing their next melee attack that lands to deal 1d6 additional fire damage (average of +3.5).
 Additionally, the target ignites in flames and must make Constitution saving throws at the start of each of its turns for the duration of the spell.

 If the target fails this save, it takes 1d6 fire damage; if it passes, the spell ends.
 The target or a creature within 5 feet can use its action to douse the flames.
 Normal effects that douse flames (like water) will also end the spell.

-Searing Smite can be upcast, but it only increases the initial fire damage by 1d6; it has no effect on the damage-over-time that the flames cause at the start of the target’s turns.
+Searing Smite can be upcast, but it only increases the initial fire damage by 1d6; it has no effect on the damage over time that the flames cause at the start of the target’s turns.

 What Are the Rules for Searing Smite in 5e?